dokeeno/dokeeno.github.com/_posts/2012-05-28-adding-a-product-update.md

 ##2.
 Notify Text
 Every Update will be delivered to the customer using a notification.
 This will be the text apear on there.
-Try to add some thing interesting here where the customer opt to click on the notification.
+Try to add some text interesting.

 ##3.
 Feature URL
 This is the URL customer will be redirected when he click on the notification.
 Leave it blank if you do-not need to redirect.